SeismicSource/sourcespec/docs/file_formats.rst

 The SAC format can carry additional information in its header, like event location and origin time, phase picks, instrument sensitivity.

+Input trace files can be provided --through the ``-t`` option-- as a list of files, as a directory containing the files, or as a TAR(GZ) or ZIP archive containing the files.

 Event formats
 ~~~~~~~~~~~~~